aaminu/SimpleWeatherStation/README.md

 4. It attaches an interrupt for the wake up button
 5. Displays the screen momentarily before turning it off.

 To turn on the screen, Press *Button_C* (changeable) and same button to turn off the screen.
-The screen also turns of before or after a maximum period of 5mins.
+The screen also turns period of 3mins.
+The system measures Temperature and Humidity every 5mins.

 Here's a picture of what the weather station looks like:
 ![Weather Station](Images/example.png)